CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

  4. The `Sampler(prior_mean, prior_cov)` process type, with the mean (a vector of length `p`) and the covariance (an array of size `p x p`) of the parameter's prior distribution

-The following example shows how an ensemble Kalman sampling object is instantiated.
+The following example shows how an EKS object is instantiated.
 The mean of the observational data (`obs_mean`) and the covariance of the observational noise (`obs_cov`) are assumed to be defined previously in the code.

 ```julia
 using EnsembleKalmanProcesses.EnsembleKalmanProcessModule